 Sennheiser MD 441 U

-Another dynamic mic from Sennheiser, the MD 441 U has achieved legendary status amongst studio professionals for its accuracy and versatility.
+Another dynamic microphone from Sennheiser, the MD 441 U has achieved legendary status amongst studio professionals for its accuracy and versatility.
 The accuracy is achieved by its super-cardioid polar position, 2-position high-frequency switch, and a 5-position low-frequency contour switch.
 The added focused directivity of the super-cardioid pattern helps the recordist use different angles to capture the exact frequencies desired from the source.

-Dynamic mics can be great for capturing a clear and precise mid-range, and the MD 441 U justifies the cost by providing unmatched tone-shaping options for a dynamic mic.
+Dynamic mics can be great for capturing a clear and precise mid-range, and the MD 441 U justifies the cost by providing unmatched tone-shaping options for a dynamic microphone.
 It’s a great option for any instrument that needs particular frequencies accented in the mix, like drum heads and rhythm guitars.

 Sennheiser EW 100 G4-835-S